-We are excited to offer online/on-demand training opportunities featuring diverse experts sharing evidence-based practices, resources, ideas, and the latest in research.
+We are excited to offer online/on-demand webinar opportunities featuring diverse experts sharing evidence-based practices, resources, ideas, and the latest in research.
 Our goal is to foster quality early learning experiences for children birth through 8 years old.
-Early Childhood classes that fit your time schedule.
-These classes are designed with you in mind.
-They are 2 hours of continuing education classes for early childhood professionals that you take at your own pace.
+Early Childhood webinars that fit your time schedule.
+These webinars are designed with you in mind.
+They are 2 hours of continuing education webinars for early childhood professionals that you take at your own pace.

 - View a short 45 minute video on the topic

 - Answer three questions that are true and false or multiple choice